GCSE Mathematics (Higher)

 The emphasis given to each topic will vary according to the strengths and weaknesses of the students in the groups and the syllabuses for which they have been taught.
 It is therefore important that students give as much detail as possible on the questionnaire about their syllabus and any specific areas of difficulty.

-Handling Data: Design and use of an observation sheet/questionnaire; sampling; statistical diagrams including histograms; scatter diagrams and the idea of correlation; probability (estimating probabilities, independent and mutually exclusive events); mean, median and mode; frequency polygons and cumulative frequency diagrams; upper and lower quartiles; tree diagrams; flow diagrams; dispersion and standard deviation; the normal distribution; critical path analysis diagrams.
+Design and use of an observation sheet/ questionnaire; sampling; statistical diagrams including histograms; scatter diagrams and the idea of correlation; probability (estimating probabilities, independent and mutually exclusive events); mean, median and mode; frequency polygons and cumulative frequency diagrams; upper and lower quartiles; tree diagrams; flow diagrams; dispersion and standard deviation; the normal distribution; critical path analysis diagrams.

 Discover more at MPW